boldlygoingnowhere/.github/pull_request_template.md

-Mantis: <Enter link to Mantis>
+Jira: <Enter link to Jira>
-Problem / Feature: See Mantis
+Problem / Feature: See Jira
-Solution: See Mantis
+Solution: See Jira
-Testing: See Mantis
+Testing: See Jira
+Jira or PR for parallel or older branches: <Enter link to Jira or another PR or delete this if not needed>
 Concerns: None
 Expert Reviewers: Any
 Sections to be Reviewed: All